 2. 1964 Ferrari 275 GTB/C Special by Scaglietti

-This beautiful automobile is one of only three 1964 Ferrari 275 GTB/C cars ever built, making it even more rare than the famed GTOs.
+This beautiful automobile is one of only three 1964 Ferrari 275 GTB/C cars ever built, making it even rarer than the famed GTOs.

 A sister car still holds the record for the highest finish ever at Le Mans by a front-engine car – third in 1965.